PARENT & STUDENT INFORMATION

 -Attend school regularly with minimal absences

 -Wear their uniform correctly and in good condition

--Respect the College rules on groomiing – hair, jewellery, piercings
+-Respect the College rules on grooming – hair, jewellery, piercings

 -Do not bring distractions to class – phones etc.

-‘Ready to Learn’ is implemented by Werribee Secondary College through its rules and procedures, but it requires the support of all parents to help encourage and instil these priorities in our students.
+‘Ready to Learn’ is implemented by Werribee Secondary College through its rules and procedures, but it requires the support of all parents to help encourage and instill these priorities in our students.